Amazon Sponsored Brands: This makes your brand stand out among thousands!

 Video Ad

 This makes the video format certainly the most elaborate type among Sponsored Brands Ads, as producing a high-quality video takes time and costs money.
-However, it is worth it: According to Perpetua, video ads can have up to twice the click-through rate compared to other Sponsored Brands on Amazon.
-The RoAS (Return on Ad Spend) is on average 28-43% higher.
-Therefore, the video format is particularly suitable when sellers already have video material for a product or would produce it for another purpose anyway.
+But it is worth it: According to Perpetua, video ads can have up to twice the click-through rate compared to other Sponsored Brands on Amazon.
+The RoAS (Return on Ad Spend) is on average between 28-43% higher.
+Thus, the video format is particularly suitable when sellers already have video material for a product or would produce it for another purpose anyway.

-Amazon Sponsored Products vs. Sponsored Brands: Is There a Difference?
+Amazon Sponsored Products vs. Sponsored Brands: Is there a difference?

 Fig. 2 | Source: Perpetua.com

-Amazon Sponsored Brands: Best Practices for All Formats
+Amazon Sponsored Brands: Best Practices for all formats

-• All photos and videos used should be of high quality.
+• All used photos and videos should be of high quality.

 • Conduct A/B tests to find the best combination of title, image, and product selection.

-• Targeting with Brand Stores as a landing page: Here, it makes sense to run the Amazon Sponsored Brands ad on more generic keywords to reach customers who want to browse and do not have a specific product in mind yet.
+• Targeting with Brand Stores as a landing page: Here it makes sense to run the Amazon Sponsored Brands ad more on generic keywords to reach customers who want to browse and do not have a specific product in mind yet.

-Interesting Facts About Sponsored Brands Ads
+Interesting facts about Sponsored Brands Ads

-Who can use Sponsored Brands Ads?
+Who can use Sponsored Brands ads?

-Not every seller is automatically eligible to run Sponsored Brands Ads on Amazon.
+Not every seller is automatically eligible to run Sponsored Brands ads on Amazon.
 Various criteria must be met:

-• Used products are not permitted.
+• Used products are not allowed.

 • All addresses in the marketplace country where the ad is displayed must be deliverable.

-What Advantages Do Amazon Sponsored Brand Campaigns Offer?
+What advantages do Amazon Sponsored Brand campaigns offer?

 • They increase brand visibility (Brand Awareness).